TouchedByDarkness/PixelPlanet-Bot/README.md

   * And optional custom theme for some canvases by me.

 **[My discord server](https://discord.gg/VyfVmD2nhZ)**
- There you can tell about bugs, suggestions or find test version with new unstable features.
+ There you can tell about bugs, suggestions, translate interface to new language or find test version with new but unstable features.
 **[You can also help me with your donation](https://boosty.to/touchedbydarkness)**